bitcriminals/bitcriminals.github.io/writeups/_dctf21/scoobydoo.md

 author: MaskdMafia
 date: 2021-05-17 21:27:00 +0530
 type: Crypto
-difficulty: easy(if you understand the hint)
+difficulty: Easy(if you understand the hint)
 prompt: What's the name of the van?
 ---